pacejohn/Glucose-Level-Prediction/README.md

 Steps in the process:
 1. Data was generated for children, adolescents, and adults using Simglucose.
 The create_data.py script will generate the data.
-2. The data was processed into a usable format for the Jupyter notebooks using process_input_files.ipynb.
+2. The data was manually split into train and test data, then processed into a usable format for the Jupyter notebooks using process_input_files.ipynb.
 3. For LSTM, the Jupyter notebook "glucose_lstm_GPU0.ipynb" was run to train and make predictions.
-The 0 was replaced with the value for the particular GPU that was used.
+The "0" was replaced with the value for the particular GPU that was used.
 4. For SARIMA, the Jupyter notebook "glucose_SARIMAX.ipynb" was run to train and make predictions.